 You’ll also need ingredients for the chili garlic dressing:

-- Ginger – use a microplane grater to grate your ginger.
-I do not recommend mincing.
+- Ginger – use a microplane to grate the ginger.

 - Garlic – finely mince or grate the garlic.
 You can also use a garlic press.